 If the customer is to receive a full refund, no changes to the credit note are required, because the credit note will match the original sales invoice:

 If a customer is to receive a partial refund or credit, reduce quantities or amounts on the credit note to match.
 Remove line items for goods or services not being adjusted.
 (If the price of an inventory item is being partially or fully refunded, but the item itself will not be returned, enter the refund amount and change the quantity to be blank.)

 The credit amount will be applied to the original sales invoice.
 If the customer has not paid or only partially paid the invoice, the balance due on the invoice will be reduced by the credit note amount.
 If a credit note is applied to a fully paid sales invoice, the credit note amount will be credited to the customer’s subaccount in Accounts receivable.
-Any credit balance will be automatically applied to the unpaid sales invoice for that customer with the oldest due date.
+Any excess credit balance will be automatically applied to the unpaid sales invoice for that customer with the oldest due date.
 If there are no unpaid sales invoices, the credit will be applied to the next sales invoice for that customer.